chrisjsewell/ipypublish/README.md

 }
 ```

+If the cell already contains an output, then this tag will create/overwrite the first output's "text/html" type.
-A possible workflow is then to have a single notebook cell with a static image of the widget in the output, and a path to the embed html in the metadata so that a) if you export to latex/pdf, you get the static image or b) if you export to html/reveal slides, you get the html.
+This allows for a single notebook cell with a static image of the widget in the output, and a path to the embed html in the metadata so that a) if you export to latex/pdf, you get the static image or b) if you export to html/reveal slides, you get the html.

+- use either filepath or url
+- width/height refers to the fraction of the viewspace used (e.g. 0.5 width -> 50vw and 0.5 height -> 50vh)

 An example of how this works is in the [Example.ipynb](example/notebooks/Example.pdf), and the
 [Example.html](https://chrisjsewell.github.io/ipypublish/Example.html#Embedded-HTML-6) and